 There are countless articles on the web with tips for improving employee engagement and preventing friction in your teams.
 However, some may work better than others with different employees depending on their specific needs.

-Here are a few things that some C2Perform users have noticed work well for driving engagement and keeping employees both happy and productive:
+Here are a few things that some C2Perform clients have reported to us that work well for driving employee engagement and keeping team members both happy and productive:

 Providing Recognition for Employee Achievements